fusion809/fusion809.github.io-old2/_posts/2016/02/DE/06-dde.md

 * **Window manager**: Mutter.

 Its core applications suite includes a game centre, music player, video player and terminal emulator.

-### Customizability
-DDE is a DE with limited customizability.
-Most of the available customizations are done via the control centre program, and pertain to the aesthetics of the DE.

-### Features
-Its features include an OS X like dock, a few unique core applications, *etc.* The only one of its core applications I have used enough to review is its terminal emulator, Deepin Terminal, which I must say is my least favourite terminal emulator.

 ### Obtaining It
 It comes pre-installed on deepin, while on Arch Linux (and its derivatives that use similar repositories) running {% include Code/coders.html line1="pacman -S deepin" %} will install just the DDE, while {% include Code/coder.html line1="pacman -S deepin-extra" %} will install its core applications suite.